material-motion/material-motion/specifications/motion_family/springs.md

 This performer uses springs to pull the target property's current value towards the last-provided destination.

-When an `AnchoredSpring` is provided for a new property the performer creates state required to simulate the spring.
+Create state required to simulate a spring when an `AnchoredSpring` is provided for a new property.

 Preserve velocity when a property's destination changes.